eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 On the data side, we've got an explosion of relatively fresh articles about **recommenders**.
 This is going to be a lengthy piece covering 6 articles, 4 papers and demonstrating trends happening in the field of applied recsys.
 Cases below will be structured as follows: `🌅Overview -> 🛢Data -> 🚗Model -> 🔁Validation -> 🎬Production.` I prefer not to focus too much on the reported results because they are always relative to the previous baselines and cannot be used outside of the context.

-And here is my summary of the trends, so that you don’t need to scroll to the end:
+Here is my summary of the trends, so that you don’t need to scroll to the end:

 ![reco_history]({{ site.url }}{{ site.baseurl }}/assets/newsletter/reco.png)